 The Photojournalism BA undergraduate course will equip you with the skills you need to create still and moving images and stories across today's mixed-media outlets.
-You'll combine the news gathering and storytelling skills of our award-winning journalism teams with the innovative picture-making and shaping techniques.
+You'll combine the news gathering and storytelling skills of our award-winning journalism teams with innovative picture-making and shaping techniques.

 Some of the facilities available include TV and radio studios and a journalism newsroom.
 With our skilled teachers and high quality equipment, you’ll be well prepared for employment in the photojournalism, journalism or documentary photography industries.
-You can keep up-to-date with the latest news from our journalism staff, students and alumni by following their Tumblr page or the journalism subject area's Twitter.

 This degree offers you specialist theoretical, technical and practical teaching across all areas of journalism and photography.
 Exciting modules cover the historical and theoretical backgrounds of journalism and the photographic industry in its global context.
 By learning about media law and newsroom production, you'll develop a crucial insider knowledge of the industry.